 I’m involved in educating, organizing, and communicating in a lot of different areas.
 What they all share is an overall focus on my love for my community, my passion for feminist causes, and my desire to examine societal structures of inequality and injustice.
 All in a day’s work, right?

-During the day, I’m a high school social studies teacher.
-My classes feature a focus on community engagement, examining representations in art and the media, and cultural literacy.
-I got into teaching because I believe every child should have the opportunity to learn about the systems that empower and enfranchise them if they are going to be a force in the world.
-Teaching social studies is my small part of contributing to that.
+I’ve also spent my time as a high school social studies teacher.
+My classes featured a focus on community engagement, examining representations in art and the media, and cultural literacy.
+I got into teaching because I believe every child should have the opportunity to learn about the systems that empower and enfranchise them if they are going to be a force in the world, something that is very interconnected to my abortion rights and reproductive justice work.
+Teaching social studies was my small part of contributing to that.
+I also was picked as an SA2020 Ambassador and Resolution Leader for my commitment to civic engagement in in San Antonio.